• Skip to primary navigation

 • Scrape all juices and fat from the roasting pan into a measuring cup.
 The fat will float to the top and will be a lighter colour than the liquid.

-• Using a spoon, reserve 2 tbsp of fat, discard the rest of the fat, but keep the liquid juices that are in the measuring cup.
+• Using a spoon, reserve 2 tablespoon of fat, discard the rest of the fat, but keep the liquid juices that are in the measuring cup.
 Depending on how much liquid you have, top up with enough water to measure 1 ½ cups of liquid for the gravy.

 • Next, slowly pour in the reserved liquid from the chicken while whisking (to avoid clumpy gravy).
 Bring to a boil and cook, whisking constantly until it reaches the desired consistency, about 5 minutes.
 Taste and add as much salt as needed (this will differ depending on the amounts of juices you had left and the amount of water used).